Skip to content

 Loading the Conda Module

-As stated in the section Conda on the HPCC users must load the HPCC administered Conda module to ensure system-wide compliance when using and managing Conda environments and packages.
+As stated above users must load the HPCC administered Conda module to ensure system-wide compliance when using and managing Conda environments and packages.
 To load the Conda/3 module login to a dev node and run the command

 to the .bashrc file after the export CONDA3PATH=... command